 If you’re not ready to have a lifelong companion join your family, try butterflies!
 Through sites like this , you can order caterpillars, feed them and watch them form a chrysalis and transform into a butterfly.
 This allows your child the experience of caring for something, with a commitment of only a few weeks.

 Similarly, you could have pet tadpoles and release them when they turn into frogs (just make sure, they’re a local species).
 Or, offer to pet-sit for a friend or neighbor and bring your child along.

 If you don’t have the space or inclination for pets in your home, try taking your child to volunteer at an animal shelter.
 They’ll experience taking care of animals and do a whole lot of good too.

 Plant the seed

 Animals are not the only thing that can teach children responsibility.
 Taking care of plants has huge benefits as well.
-You might try getting your child his own plant to keep in his room and take care of, or involve him in planting and caring for a garden.
+You might try getting your child their own plant to keep in their room and take care of, or involve them in planting and caring for a garden.